dnguyen800/spotify-playlist-sensor/README.md

 ![Project Maintenance][maintenance-shield]

-_Component that pulls playlist data from your Spotify accounts.
+This is a Home Assistant Component that pulls playlist data from your Spotify accounts.
 To integrate with [Spotify Playlist Card][Spotify-Playlist-Card].
-Requires a Spotify Premium account._
+Requires a Spotify Premium account.

+Please note I am not actively updating this sensor anymore.
+I recommend using [spotify-card](https://github.com/custom-cards/spotify-card) by user @fondberg for a much better Lovelace card implementation (and no need for a separate Spotify sensor).
+I'll update this sensor for small changes and for programming practice.

 **This component will set up the following platforms.**